Fire-Rated Walls: Essential Guide to Fire Safety

 What Is Fire-Rated Drywall (Type X and C)?

-Fire-rated drywall, sometimes referred to as fireproof drywall, is engineered with glass fibers and special additives to improve heat resistance.
-Type X fire rated drywall is the most common variety and provides at least one hour of fire resistance at a standard thickness.
+Fire-rated drywall, sometimes called fireproof drywall, is designed with glass fibers and special additives to enhance heat resistance.
+Type X fire rated drywall is the standard variety, providing at least one hour of fire resistance.

-Type C drywall takes it a step further with improved structural integrity under fire conditions, making it suitable for 2-hour and 3-hour rated assemblies.
-Both are vital tools in the fire-resistance arsenal.
+Type C drywall offers higher structural integrity under fire, making it suitable for 2-hour and 3-hour rated assemblies.
+Both are essential in the mission for fire resistance.

 Common Use Cases by Building Type

-In multi-family residential buildings, fire-rated drywall is used for unit separations, corridors, and stairwells.
-This helps limit the spread of fire from one living area to another.
+In multi-family residential buildings, fire-rated drywall is used in unit separations, corridors, and stairwells, effectively limiting fire spread.

-Commercial buildings and healthcare facilities also rely heavily on drywall fire resistance for protecting escape routes and critical equipment zones.
-The goal is to maintain safety for as long as possible during an emergency.
+Commercial buildings and healthcare facilities heavily rely on drywall fire resistance to protect escape routes and critical equipment zones.
+The objective is to maintain safety as long as possible during emergencies.

 Codes and Standards Governing Fire-Rated Assemblies